Quickstart

 { "Version":: "2012-10-17", "Statement":: [ { "Effect":: "Allow", "Principal":: { "AWS":: "arn:aws:iam::<CP_ACCOUNT_ID>:user/edgemq-ingest" }, "Action":: "sts:AssumeRole", "Condition":: { "StringEquals":: { "sts:ExternalId":: "<EXTERNAL_ID_FROM_CONSOLE>" } } } ] }

-Allow only the actions required for multipart uploads and a small validation object the Console writes.
+Allow only the actions required for multipart uploads, DLQ file downloads, and the small validation object the Console writes.

 Replace placeholders with your bucket/prefix.